FutureFest/NMKR-Studio-Unity-SDK/README.md

 # NMKR-Studio-Unity-SDK
-An Unity wrapper for NMKR Studio API
+A Unity wrapper for NMKR Studio API